 A great idea where the referrer has no direct value is for example the “Sent from my iPhone” sentence at the end of each e-mail sent via an iPhone.
 Every time someone sees such a mail, he or she knows that the mail was sent with an iPhone.

-There are endless ways you can explore to gain traction.
-No matter which channel you try remember to work data driven.
+There are endless growth channels you can explore to get traction.
+No matter which channel you to grow with, remember to work data driven.
 Listen to your data: if data says no, stop it!
 If data says yes, focus and go all the way.
 Good luck!